MicrosoftDocs/cpp-docs/docs/windows/selecting-multiple-menus-or-menu-commands.md

 1. From the shortcut menu, choose **Cut** (to move) or **Copy**.

-1. If you are moving the items to another menu resource or resource script file, [open it in another window](/visualstudio/ide/customizing-window-layouts-in-visual-studio).
+1. If you're moving the items to another menu resource or resource script file, [open it in another window](/visualstudio/ide/customizing-window-layouts-in-visual-studio).

 1. Select the position of the menu or menu command you want to move or copy to.